metalbear-co/mirrord.dev/content/docs/teams/copy-targets/index.md

 +-------------------------------+-----------+------------------------------+-------------+
 ```

-With an astrix marking copy targets that are also scaling down their original target.
+With an asterisk marking copy targets that are also scaling down their original target.

 Please note however that you don't necessarily have to check if a target is already being scaled down, as trying to
 scale it down again will not interrupt the ongoing session, it will just result in your new run exiting with an error.